 But after a couple of loaves of that and still a lot of ripe bananas I decided I needed to try a banana cake.
 My friend Dawn must have been reading my mind because in the email, that day, she sent me photos of a banana cake she had just made.
 Along with the photos was the recipe too.
 She didn’t just stop there though, she showed up at my door with a piece of that yummy banana cake.
 Love you Dawn!

 Now if you know me, you know I don’t like bananas.
-That is I don’t like the texture of bananas.
+That is, I don’t like the texture of bananas.
 But when you mash them up in bread or a cake I love them!
 And I loved the cake that Dawn brought over so I got to work to make my own banana cake.

-The cake is moist and delicious with all those bananas.
-For the frosting all I used some sweetened whip cream.
+- For the frosting all I used some sweetened whip cream.
 I just slathered the cake in it – yum!!

 You will want to keep this cake in the refrigerator because of the whip cream frosting.
-I left a big note on the refrigerator – Eat Cake! to remind Jim and Tessa it was in there.

-So next time you find yourself with a lot of ripe bananas – think outside the box.
+So next time you find yourself with a lot of ripe bananas, think outside the box.
 Try Banana Cake!

-- 4 very ripe mashed bananas
+- 4 bananas ripe and mashed

 - 3/4 cup water